2018-19 Renewal of Financial Aid

 Amherst Application for Renewal of Financial Aid

-CSS/Financial Aid Profile for 2014-15
+CSS/Financial Aid Profile for 2018-19

 If you are a dependent student and your parents are separated or divorced, the Profile form should be completed by you and the parent with whom you live.
 If you reside in the United States, its territories, or Canada, your “noncustodial” parent should submit The College Board’s Noncustodial Profile (NCP) after you and your custodial parent have submitted the CSS/Financial Aid Profile.
 Information about the NCP will be sent to you soon after you submit the Profile.
 You should forward the information to your noncustodial parent.

-Free Application for Federal Student Aid (FAFSA) for 2014-15
+Free Application for Federal Student Aid (FAFSA) for 2018-19

-If you are a citizen, national, or permanent resident of the United States, its territories, or associated states (Marshall Islands, Federated States of Micronesia, and Palau), you must complete the FAFSA to be considered for federal finacical aid.
+If you are a citizen, national, or permanent resident of the United States, its territories, or associated states (Marshall Islands, Federated States of Micronesia, and Palau), you must complete the FAFSA to be considered for federal financial aid.
 The FAFSA may be completed on-line at www.fafsa.ed.gov.
 After you submit the FAFSA, the federal government will send you a Student Aid Report (SAR) with information about your eligibility for federal aid.
 Amherst’s FAFSA code number is 002115.
 All federal aid eligibility is determined by the results of your FAFSA.

 We strongly encourage you, in completing the FAFSA, to use the Data Retrieval Tool (DRT) to bring information from your income tax return directly from the Internal Revenue Service to the FAFSA.

-During completion of your FAFSA on-line you will be given the opportunity to link to the DRT –
+During completion of your FAFSA on-line you will be given the opportunity to link to the DRT: